 Trinity is justifiably famous for its huge beautiful lawns, most of which you can actually walk on!
 This means during the summer the back lawn is the place to be!
-Our lawns become the social hub of College every summer term; they're great for sitting down and enjoying the sun, conversations with friends.
-Our annual Trinity Lawns Play is put on every summer, as well as an informal College BBQ.
-The lawns have most recently been used for the University's Garden Party and been graced with the presence of celebrities such as Katy Perry (and her dog).
+Our lawns become the social hub of college every summer term; they're great for sitting down and enjoying the sun, conversations with friends.
+Our annual Trinity Lawns Play is put on every summer, as well as an informal college BBQ.
+Recently the lawns were used for a strawberries and champagne reception for prince Charles to celebrate the opening of the new Levine building.